-Computer enthusiasts and especially those interested in Commodore 64 programs, may be interested to know that a program has been discovered on the run out of a vinyl record, which includes a hidden secret Commodore 64 programme.
+Computer enthusiasts and especially those interested in Commodore 64 programs, may be intrigued to know that a program has been discovered on the run-out groove of a vinyl record.
+This hidden secret Commodore 64 program is a fascinating example of how technology and music intersect in unexpected ways.
 Check out the video below to learn more about how you can access the computer program unloaded onto your Commodore emulator or retro C64 computer.

 “It’s not exactly unheard of to hide stuff in the inner “run-out groove” of a vinyl record—a spot in which handwritten messages have appeared for decades, ever since a recording engineer named George Peckham started adding offbeat notes in the dead area of the wax.
 (It’s a great example of the Easter eggs that albums have long featured.)